 Marco offers a number of solutions that help you assess your risk and take steps toward safeguarding your data.
 In many cases, the cost of these security tools can be as a low as a couple hundred dollars a month.

-Similar to having a PIN for your ATM, multi-factor authentication verifies your users by implementing other forms of verification beyond a user name and password.
+Similar to having a PIN for your ATM, multi-factor authentication verifies your users by implementing other forms of verification beyond a username and password.

 With so many users working from home, this safeguard is critical.
 It involves a simple agent that’s installed on end points and your server to detect and respond to threats as they happen and provide malware analysis.
 These advanced tools go well beyond the traditional antivirus products that have ruled the market.

-Environment Logging or Security information and event management (siem)
+Security information & event management (siem)

 This solution collects information across all network devices, aggregates that data and analyzes it through a security lens.
 In essence, it provides a 40,000-foot view of your business and picks up things like business email compromises, successful firewall breaches and other types of attacks.